 ii Privacy and data protection legislation and standards – state law

 Oversight of privacy is by no means exclusively the province of the federal government.
 All 50 US states also engage in some form of privacy and data protection regulation, with particular emphasis on data security and breach notifications.
 Moreover, state attorneys general have become increasingly active with respect to privacy and data protection matters, often drawing on authorities and mandates similar to those of the FTC.
-Of particular note, as the largest of the US states, the home to Silicon Valley, and a frequent regulatory innovator, California continues to be a bellwether for US privacy and data protection legislation, with businesses across the United States often applying its regulatory approaches, whether or not they are jurisdictionally required to do so.30 (To this end, Section III, below, will discuss the highly significant California Consumer Privacy Act of 2018, which went into effect on 1 January 2020, and the recently enacted California Privacy Rights Act, which goes into effect on 1 January 2023.)
+Of particular note, as the largest of the US states, the home to Silicon Valley, and a frequent regulatory innovator, California continues to be a bellwether for US privacy and data protection legislation, with businesses across the United States often applying its regulatory approaches, whether or not they are jurisdictionally required to do so.98 (To this end, Section II above discusses the highly significant California Consumer Privacy Act of 2018, which went into effect on 1 January 2020, and the recently enacted California Privacy Rights Act, which goes into effect on 1 January 2023.)

 Cybersecurity and data breaches – state law

-In addition to the data breach notification laws, states have also imposed affirmative administrative, technical and physical safeguards to protect the security of sensitive personal information.31 For example, Massachusetts regulations require regulated entities to have a comprehensive, written information security programme and vendor security controls.32 Likewise, as discussed below, the California Consumer Privacy Act contains security requirements, and a preliminary set of general safeguards went into effect this year in New York, to say nothing of the sector-specific cybersecurity rule issued by New York's Department of Financial Services (DFS).
+In addition to the data breach notification laws, states have also imposed affirmative administrative, technical and physical safeguards to protect the security of sensitive personal information.99 For example, Massachusetts regulations require regulated entities to have a comprehensive, written information security programme and vendor security controls.100 Likewise, as discussed in Section II above, the California Consumer Privacy Act contains security requirements, and a preliminary set of general safeguards went into effect in 2020 in New York, to say nothing of the sector-specific Cybersecurity Regulation issued by New York's DFS.
 In short, absent pre-emptive federal legislation, we should expect to see states continuing to pass new legislation in this area, creating an increasingly complicated patchwork quilt of state laws for companies to navigate.